 In 2017, the Navy was the final branch of the Service to drop the mandate that privatized housing companies provide renters insurance.
 Now all Military Members need to be sure their belongings are protected with a renters insurance policy.
 Keep in mind that more expensive items, like motorcycles or jewelry, may need separate coverage.
 And if you’re moving overseas, GEICO has a special arm devoted to Military personnel that can help protect your belongings.

-GEICO has been a proud supporter of Military Members and their families for more than 75 years.
+GEICO has been a proud supporter of Military Members and their families for 80 years.
 Learn about Military discounts and benefits and get a quote on renters insurance through the GEICO Insurance Agency.

 Read more: 7 Moving Tips For Your First PCS